bayfrontmedia/bones/docs/utilities/app.md

 # Utilities: App

-The app utilities allow you to easily use and reference data related to the application.
+The app utility has the namespace `Bayfront\Bones\Application\Utilities\App` and allows you to easily use and reference data related to the application.
 All methods are static.

 ## Constants